 Measures relating to agriculture, waste and industry.

-Overview of the value and distribution of the terrestrial carbon stock in Québec
+Overview of the value and distribution of land-based carbon stocks in Québec

-This overview (French, PDF, 3.6 MB) quantifies the carbon stocks contained in the terrestrial ecosystems of Québec’s boreal biome.
-The objective was to assess the natural capacity of ecosystems to mitigate carbon emissions in the atmosphere.
-It also aims to estimate the increase in their vulnerability in the context of recent climate change as well as in the context of land use changes.
+This report quantifies the carbon stocks contained in the land-based ecosystems of Québec’s boreal biome.
+The objective was to assess the natural capacity of ecosystems to mitigate carbon air emissions.
+It also aims to estimate the increase in their vulnerability in the context of both recent climate change and changes to land use.